MoserMichael/datahelp/readme.md

   --json OUT_FILE, -o OUT_FILE
                         output file file
   --row_from ROW_FROM, -x ROW_FROM
-                        starting row of range --col_from COL_FROM, -y COL_FROM
+                        starting row of range (one based) --col_from COL_FROM, -y COL_FROM
-                        starting column of range --filter USE_COLUMNS, -f USE_COLUMNS
+                        starting column of range (one based) --filter USE_COLUMNS, -f USE_COLUMNS
                         filter a subset of column (comma delimited list of column names)
 ```

 Example